Primary Navigation Mobile

 4.5

 The flagship of Volkswagen’s electric range, the ID.7 stands out as an excellent long-distance driver.
-Now available as an estate, badged as the Tourer and with a 400-mile driving range and a comfortable ride, it’ll soak up long journeys easily.
+Now available as an estate and badged as the Tourer, it offers a 400-mile driving range and a comfortable ride to soak up long journeys with ease.
 It’s also more spacious than its key rivals, the Tesla Model Y and BYD Seal, with a huge boot and massive interior.

 To find out more, read our full Volkswagen ID.7 Tourer review.